dotnet/MobileBlazorBindings/Readme.md

         }
     }
    ```
 1. You're ready to go!
-Run the Android or iOS project to launch your new Blaxamarin-based app!
+Run the Android or iOS project to launch your new Blazor Native-based app!

 ## NuGet feed